• Skip to primary navigation

 What is Lauki?

 Lauki is the Indian name for bottle gourd.
-It is also known as Dhoodhi is many parts of northern India.
-Lauki is a versatile vegetable that can be cooked both in savory and sweet recipes.
+It is also known as Dhoodhi in many parts of northern India.
+Lauki is a versatile vegetable that can be cooked in both savory and sweet recipes.

-Bottle gourd can be used in many curries such as this Lauki Curry and this Lauki Chana Dal recipe.
+Bottle gourd can be used in many curries, such as this Lauki Curry, Lauki Kofta, and this Lauki Chana Dal recipe.

-Lauki has many health benefits and has nutritional properties that are good for the body’s immune system.
+Lauki has many nutritional properties that are good for the body’s immune system.

 • Lauki has a high water content